 INTRODUCING OUR MAKE-AT-HOME POUCH KIT

 Choose from three vegetable tanned goat leather colours - black, Chestnut brown and Forest green - and either matching thread or a contrasting cream.
-For our kit we’ve chosen the best quality zips from Riri in Switzerland, strong linen thread, glover’s needles and a wooden-handled awl.
+For our leather phone pouch kit we’ve chosen the best quality zips from Riri in Switzerland, strong linen thread, glover’s needles and a wooden-handled awl.
 The leather panels are lasered for us by the good folk at Cut By Beam, which adds a nice toasty aroma and also means almost zero waste.
 The leather zip pulls are even cut from the gap left for the zip.

 You can see how our customers got making their own leather pouch with our first batch of kits on our Instagram Stories.
 If you’d like to go even deeper into leathercraft, then learn from the master himself with the brilliant book Leatherworks by our friend Otis Ingrams.